denistsoi/franklinchen.github.io/source/_posts/2011-10-25-rip-john-mccarthy-but-lisp-will-never-die.markdown

 Lisp is a very old language, half a century old, and I happen not to use it much these days (because given a choice, I prefer static types, I prefer syntactic sugar, and I dislike parentheses), but I predict it will survive forever, because the core is so elegant and self-contained.

 Thank you, John McCarthy!

+## **Update 2012-01-16**

+I wrote a companion post on [my K-12 experiences with computing education](http://franklinchen.com/blog/2012/01/16/how-school-made-me-hate-computer-science-and-programming/).

+A near contemporary of mine, Natasha Chen (no relation), wrote an [article in 1992 on her experiences with computing education](http://www.eimacs.com/blog/2011/12/learn-computer-programming-without-complicated-syntax/).